jasonluck/docker-brownbag/compose.md

-# Docker Brownbag - Docker Compose
+# Docker Brownbag - Defining your Application Stack
 Docker Compose is a tool for defining and running multi-container applications.
 Inside a single file your define all your application components and the application services they rely on.
 Then using a single command, you can create, start and stop all those services.